-- Copy the MicroEJ Architecture file (.xpf) into the correct directory following MicroEJ Naming Convention (see MicroEJ Architecture Import). - Open or extract the MicroEJ Architecture file (. xpf) - Open the release.properties file to retrieve the naming convention mapping: - architecture is the ISA (e.g. CM7) - toolchain is the TOOLCHAIN (e.g. CM7hardfp_ARMCC5) - name is the UID (e.g. flopi7A21) - version is the VERSION (e.g. 7.11.0)
+- Copy the MicroEJ Architecture file (.xpf) into the correct directory following its naming convention). - Open or extract the MicroEJ Architecture file (.xpf) - Open the release.properties file to retrieve the naming convention mapping: - architecture is the ISA (e.g. CM7) - toolchain is the TOOLCHAIN (e.g. CM7hardfp_ARMCC5) - name is the UID (e.g. flopi7A21) - version is the VERSION (e.g. 7.11.0)